FernRemes/FernRemes/README.md

 > #### <img width = 2.5% src = "https://github.com/user-attachments/assets/887e47cd-bf1a-4fe0-a5d6-cf1a8bf033c6"/> [Sonar Model](https://github.com/FernRemes/Sonar-Prediction)
       - Personal
       - Simulation model to imitate how a sonar identifies an item.
-      - In this project I use a dataset with two items: [🪨] Rock and [💣] Mines.
+      - In this project, I use a dataset with two items: [🪨] Rock and [💣] Mines.
 > #### <img width = 2.5% src = "https://github.com/user-attachments/assets/887e47cd-bf1a-4fe0-a5d6-cf1a8bf033c6"/> [Movie Recommendator](https://github.com/FernRemes/Movie_Recommendation)
       - Personal
-      - Using a dataset to analyze the user's input and use match pattern to categorize possible options that are similar to those of the user's input.
+      - Using a dataset to analyze the user's input and use a match pattern to categorize possible options that are similar to those of the user's input.
       - A user inputs their favourite [⭐] movie and the program will give suggestions of other [🎥] movies to recommend to watch.